 Side Effects – Another Concern

-Sadly some people experience side effects from Mountain Dew Kickstart.
-In fact, one customer stated, “EVERY time I drink this I get diarrhea.
+We were surprised when we searched for Mountain Dew Kickstart side effects.
+One customer stated, “Every time I drink this I get diarrhea.
 It never fails.
 That can’t be good.”

 Another person said, “Makes my heart race.
 Maybe too much caffeine for me.”